jer-lim/Reverse-Vampirism/readme.md

 monitoring other Ethereum-based projects.
 After a few days without it, it became clear that running a local node was crucial for this task.
 The only downside is that it uses a lot of RAM, filling up the 16 GB that I had.
 Although the script was fully automated, I was unable to do anything else at the same time.
-I have since upgraded to 32 GB.
+The profits from this project have since paid for an upgrade to 32 GB.

 ## Conclusion